The mission was simple: prove his friend was dead.

-'This tense, atmospheric, totally believable thriller harks back to the golden age of espionage but is also about how well we really know our friends . . .
-Superb' THE SUN
+'This tense, atmospheric, totally believable thriller harks back to the golden age of espionage but is also about how well we really know our friends' THE SUN

 Stroud is a former war photographer who left the frontline before his luck ran out.
-His closest friend and mentor, Vincent Raphael, was not so fortunate, and was killed in an explosion in Jordan.
+His closest friend and mentor, Vincent Raphael, was not so fortunate.

-Six years later, Raphael is allegedly sighted in Istanbul.
-Reluctantly, Stroud is drawn back into a life that nearly destroyed him, and so begins a journey that takes him from the Balkans to the Netherlands, from Berlin to Paris, as he hunts down the truth of Raphael's death, or if - in fact - Raphael never existed at all . . .
+When Raphael is allegedly sighted in Istanbul - six years after his death - Stroud is drawn back into a life that nearly destroyed him.
+So begins a journey that takes him from the Balkans to the Netherlands, from Berlin to Paris, as he hunts down the truth.

-With his every move closely observed by Turkish Intelligence, Mossad, MI6 and Deuxieme Bureau, Stroud is on the trail of a revelation that will question everything he has ever believed . . .
+With his every move closely monitored by international intelligence agencies, Stroud is on the trail of a revelation that will make him question everything he has ever believed . . .

 'Thriller writing of the very highest order' GUARDIAN